 Oxford Bus Company don’t want me back, so I work for British Gas emergency gas leak team as a radio operator, then as a live-in waiter in the Cartwright Hotel in Aynho, a few miles from Banbury.
 Staff accommodation there is in some charming 16th century cottages – built in an era when people were shorter.
 With a couple of drinks after work, anyone taller than about 5 feet 8 inches, gets a painful reminder of this from the low ceiling oak beams.
 Anussorn proudly says he has never needed to work and has no intention of doing so until he is back in Thailand.

 Interesting crew at the hotel.
 One is the son of a Blue Chip company director who is not happy about his son working as a waiter.
 Another is a school friend of my brother in Oxford while another is a jazz musician who seems to have been everywhere and hates the hotel business.
 Also unhappy is a young lad from Glasgow.
 After seeing a newspaper article about The Pill, he mentions that he knows one family with 26 kids and another with 24.
 Strangest comment from him is when I mention that I am off to a party in London’s West End (one of Monica’s friends).
-He is amazed that I am going to a party in West One.
+He is amazed that I am going to a party in the West End of London.
 West one!
 West one, he keeps saying.

 One of the perks at the hotel is free kitchen access, in particular their delicious and very popular home-made sorbet and chicken liver paté plus there is the cheese trolley where one can scoop out huge helpings of Stilton.